 - Problems with Bones.
 Some bones given to puppies can break and splinter causing trauma to the oral tissues.
 Bones can also become lodged in the roof of the mouth or around the lower teeth and jaw.
 This can cause trauma to the tissues, an infection, and foul odor.

 - Digestive Problems.
-Some puppies may have digestive problems that can lead to bad breath.
-Feeding a high quality easily digestible food formulated for puppies can help digestion.
-In addition, puppies commonly have worms which should be treated by your veterinarian with a deworming medication.
+Some puppies may have underlying digestive problems that can lead to bad breath.
+Feeding a high-quality, easily digestible food specifically formulated for puppies can help digestion and prevent bad breath.
+In addition, puppies may have worms, which should be treated by your veterinarian with a deworming medication.

 - Other.
-There are additional causes of foul breath in dogs that don’t commonly occur in puppies but are common in adult dogs.
-They may include gum disease, periodontal disease, oral tumors, lung cancer, kidney disease, and uncontrolled diabetes (diabetic ketoacidosis).
-Some pet owners even describe their dogs breath to have a foul fish type odor.
-Learn more in Why Does My Dog’s Breath Smell Like Fish?
+There are additional causes of foul breath in dogs that don’t commonly occur in puppies, but are common in adult dogs.
+They may include diseases such as gum disease, periodontal disease, oral tumors, lung cancer, kidney disease, and uncontrolled diabetes (diabetic ketoacidosis).
+Some pet owners even describe their dog’s breath as having a foul fish type odor.

-If you suspect your puppy has any of the problems identified above, is not eating, vomiting, appears lethargic, is coughing, and/or seems painful around the mouth, please see your veterinarian as soon as possible.
-They can help you evaluate your puppy for abnormalities that can cause bad breath.
+If you suspect your puppy has any of the issues identified above, is not eating, vomiting, appears lethargic, is coughing, and/or appears to have pain around the mouth, please see your veterinarian as soon as possible.
+Your vet can help you evaluate your puppy for abnormalities that can cause bad breath.

-Below are a few tips to help stop bad breath in puppies:
+Below are a few simple tips to help stop bad breath in puppies:

-Brush those teeth.
+- Brush those teeth.
 One of the best things you can do to help bad breath in puppies is to brush their teeth.
-Make it a positive experience.
-Pick out a veterinary approved toothbrush and veterinary toothpaste that has an appealing flavor to your puppy.
+Make brushing a positive experience.
+Pick out a veterinarian-approved toothbrush and veterinary toothpaste that has an appealing flavor to your puppy.
 Start slowly by touching your puppy’s teeth and gums gently and rewarding your puppy with praise for positive behavior.
-Learn more about How to Brush Your Dog Teeth.
-Here is an article on dental products for dogs.
+Brushing your pup’s teeth will help to remove tartar and reduce bad breath.
+Learn more about How to Brush Your Dog’s Teeth and about dental products for dogs.

-Provide safe chew toys.
+- Provide safe chew toys.
 Ensure your puppy has plenty of safe chew toys that cannot be ingested.
-Some puppies will chew on and ingest toys, which can lead to life-threatening obstruction in the stomach or intestines.
-Ensure they are safe for your puppy’s size and are not a choking hazard.
+Some puppies will chew on and ingest toys, which can lead to a life-threatening obstruction in the stomach or intestines.
+Ensure all toys are appropriate for your puppy’s size and are not a choking hazard.